yhanih/reva/reva-app/README.md

 Reva is a web application that connects marketers with promoters to drive authentic engagement through trackable links.
 Marketers create campaigns, promoters share them, and both benefit from verified clicks.

+## ⚠️ Security Notice

+**This MVP is for demo and testing purposes only.** It has a known security limitation with client-side IP capture that must be addressed before production deployment.
+See `SECURITY.md` for details and production recommendations.

 ## Features

 ### For Marketers